Declaration of Governance, Compliance and Integrated Risk Management

 Integrated Risk Management Policy

 Humania Assurance operates in an environment where risk management is essential and intrinsic to the conduct of business.
-Risk management is not a new concept for Humania Assurance; however, the existence of formal, integrated practices enables it to manage its risks in a uniform, progressive and dynamic approach.
+The existence of formal, integrated practices enables it to manage its risks in a uniform, progressive and dynamic approach.

 Integrated risk management at Humania Assurance serves to: